mjmcfalls/mcfalls.me/content/post/monica_crm_local_docker.md

 To avoid having to provision a externally accessible domain for testing, I used the the Small Step CA docker container to build work as an ACME server.
 I exported the certs, then built a custom traefik container with the Small Step certificates installed.
 I tried a couple of other methods, but building a custom container with the certificates proved to be the easier route.

+The dev code can be found at [https://github.com/mjmcfalls/monica_crm](https://github.com/mjmcfalls/monica_crm)